 In all cases, please keep in mind that our new stock may not be compatible with your existing kit.
 Upgrading within 6 months, or at the time of purchase, is the best way to avoid this issue.

-How do I add more panels and batteries to a kit?
+Can I just add more panels and batteries?

 Can I just add more panels to a GridFree kit?